Home | Browse Topics | Immigration & refugees | Refugees | How to claim refugee status: The process

 Immigration Act 2009, s 150(3) Immigration (Refugee and Protection Status Processing) Regulations 2010

-The Refugee Status Branch at Immigration New Zealand will assign your claim to a Refugee and Protection Officer (an “RPO”).
-The RPO will try to process and decide your claim within 140 days (roughly 4½ months) after you lodge it.
+The Refugee Status Unit at Immigration New Zealand will assign your claim to a Refugee and Protection Officer (an “RPO”).
+The RPO will try to process and decide your claim within 140 days (roughly 4½ months) after you lodge it, but depending on how many asylum claims are made in a year this could be longer.

 There are six steps to the claim process after you’ve made your initial claim:

-- you’ll need to fill in a written claim form
+• you’ll need to fill in a written claim form and send that to the Refugee Status Unit

 What will happen to me while Immigration NZ are deciding my claim?